AirLifeGoa/ML-service/README.md

 ### Inference workflow
  Making forecasts is straightforward.
 The first step is to initialize the inference client, which takes care of any test input data requirements.
 Then it loads the scaler (if used during model training) and the model from MLflow.
 Afterward, forecasts are made for a given time period, and predictions are saved in the DB.

+## CodeBase walkthrough
+The walkthrough video for entire codebase is uploaded in the AirLifeGoa youtube channel [here](https://www.youtube.com/@AirLifeGoa).

 ## Installation

 Conda Environment setup